That was the month and year when my blogging journey truly began and when I decided to create something that was mine and mine only.

 Yeah, not so much.

-Pinterest is still a mystery to me but somehow I manage to get thousands of people on my website from there, while on the other hand, I love Twitter yet get only 3 readers a month – not to mention I was religiously posting on it for the first few years and I still have no followers.
+Pinterest is still a mystery to me but somehow I manage to get thousands of people on my website from there, while on the other hand, I love Twitter yet get only 3 readers a month – not to mention I was religiously posting on it for the first few years and I still have no followers (update – I deleted it).

 Blogging is unpredictable.
 You do things that you love and think will do well but they fail, and then you join a website that you have no idea how it works and masses of people start reading your shit.
 You literally never know what will work and you are always surprised, but that’s the beauty of blogging.

 So here I am, exactly 5 years later and I am still hustling and trying to catch my big break.
-Figuring out what works and how to get myself out there while keeping my dignity and self-respect.
+Figuring out what works and how to get my work out there while keeping my dignity and self-respect.

 I am convinced that one day I will make it, whatever that means, but I have learnt that success truly does not come easy and it takes many years to reach it.